Architecture in Asia

 Fulfills KU Core 5: No

-• Discover amazing modern architecture in the megacities of Singapore and Seoul
+• Discover amazing modern architecture in the megacities of Seoul, Osaka, and Tokyo

-• Visit cutting-edge architecture firms in Singapore and South Korea
+• Visit cutting-edge architecture firms in South Korea and Japan

-With a history spanning across several millennia and a rich cultural heritage shaped by diverse religions and ethnic groups, Asia provides an unparalleled context to experience people and places that are vastly different from the western world.
-In order to provide you the opportunity for expanding your horizons of architecture and life, this Asia Study Abroad Program will take you to a unique part of Southeast Asia– Singapore and South Korea
+With a history spanning across several millennia and a rich cultural heritage shaped by diverse religions and ethnic groups, Asia provides an unparallel context to experience people and places that are vastly different from the western world.
+In order to provide you the opportunity for expanding your horizons of architecture and life, this Asia Study Abroad Program will take you to a unique part of East Asia – South Korea and Japan.
+You will experience cultures and places that are based primarily on Buddhist, Taoist, and Confucianist principles, and are strangely intermixed with European influences, as well as with postcolonial globalization.
+You will be exploring both historic and modern architecture in these countries and networking with leading Asian architecture firms and construction companies.

 DO NOT BUY AIRFARE UNTIL NOTIFIED BY KU STUDY ABROAD.

-Students will spend approximately 7 days in Singapore, and 11 days in South Korea.
+Students will spend approximately 9 days in South Korea, and 10 days in Japan.
 Most of the program will consist of planned group activities along with some free time.

 Academic Information: Courses & Credits